eblondel/geonapi/README.md

 ### Sponsors

-Many thanks to the following organizations that have provided fundings for strenghtening the ``geosapi`` package:
+Many thanks to the following organizations that have provided fundings for strenghtening the ``geonapi`` package:

 <a href="https://www.fao.org/home/en/"><img height=200 width=200 src="https://www.fao.org/fileadmin/templates/family-farming-decade/images/FAO-IFAD-Logos/FAO-Logo-EN.svg"></a>